scalawithcats/scala-with-cats/src/pages/case-studies/parser/applicative.md

 }
 ~~~

 It's fairly straightforward to define this class, but we can't abstract over it in any way.
-If we want to define `flatten` for a tuple like `(a, (b, c))` we need to define a new enrichment.
+If we want to define `flatten` for a tuple like `(a, (b, c))` we need to define a new extension method.
 Similarly if we want to flatten a tuple with four elements.
 </div>